debajyotidatta/debajyotidatta.github.com/index.md

 ---
 layout: page
-title: Some dirty fieldwork lessons that might help others!!
+title: Experiences with HCI and ML
-tagline: Place for a tagline
+tagline: and about everything else...
 ---
 {% include JB/setup %}